54F-A/multinational-retail-data-centralisation855/README.md

 ### Installation & Usage Instructions

-To run the project, you need to have the required database credentials and the necessary API keys.
-Ensure you have these in a YAML file and set up appropriately.
+To run the project, you need to have the required database credentials.
+Ensure you have these in a YAML file.

 Follow these steps:
 1. Clone the repository to your local machine: __`git clone https://github.com/yourusername/multinational-retail-data-centralisation.git`__